About Andy Christian Castillo

 When he’s not writing, Andy enjoys powerlifting; writing; travel; local craft brews; urban exploring; and running through the rain.

 On a more personal level, Andy is one of eight boys.
-Notably, all of those boys were homeschooled from kindergarten through high school.
-They grew up in small blue house around a corner on Pine Brook Curve in Northampton.
+All were homeschooled from kindergarten through high school in small blue house around a corner in Northampton.

 El Rancho Del Rey